• Courses

 How to check if Google Tag Manager is Working?

-Updated: December 5th, 2022
+Updated: September 5th, 2025

 Google Tag Manager.
 The thing that makes the lives of marketers and web analysts easier.
-But the purpose of this blog post is not to convince you to start using it (I have another one that explains all GTM benefits).
+However, the purpose of this blog post is not to convince you to start using it (I have another one that explains all GTM benefits).
 Today, I assume you have already decided to give Tag Manager a chance (or maybe even used it once or twice).
 In this blog post, I’ll show you how to check if Google Tag Manager is working properly.

-There are several ways to do so but keep in mind that these tips are not alternatives to each other.
+There are several ways to do so, but keep in mind that these tips are not alternatives to each other.
 If possible, you should use all or at least half of them.

 Table of Contents